Ohanaeze men support Obi, Ohanaeze women support Atiku

 It said the National Executive Committee (NEC) of Ohanaeze Ndigbo Worldwide, presided over by the Secretary General, Okey Emuchay, met on February 17 and reiterated its unwavering support for Obi.

-According to the statement, Ohaneze is surprised to read the recent publication by the Ohanaeze Women Wing purportedly endorsing the candidature of the former Vice-President, Atiku Abubakar of PDP.
+According to the statement, Ohanaeze is surprised to read the recent publication by the Ohanaeze Women Wing purportedly endorsing the candidature of the former Vice-President, Atiku Abubakar of PDP.

-"The attention of Ohanaeze Ndigbo Worldwide has been drawn to the purported endorsement of Atiku Abubakar of PDP by Ohaneze Women Wing as Igbo candidate in the forthcoming Presidential election of February 25.
+"The attention of Ohanaeze Ndigbo Worldwide has been drawn to the purported endorsement of Atiku Abubakar of PDP by Ohanaeze Women Wing as Igbo candidate in the forthcoming Presidential election of February 25.

 "Their stand is in resonance with the right thinking patriotic Nigerians and indeed the global community that Peter Obi stands out as the most suitable, competent, visionary, inspiring and energetic presidential candidate for the forthcoming general election.